palewire/django-calaccess-campaign-browser/docs/index.rst

 A Django app to refine and investigate campaign finance data drawn from the California Secretary of State's CAL-ACCESS database

+**This is a work in progress.
+Its analysis should be considered as provisional until it is further tested and debugged.**

 Documentation
 -------------